 GRX-Q - Volumetric measurement methods

 The volumetric measuring method is based on the measurement of partial quantities of a medium to be measured.
-The medium passing through a defined measuring chamber or via an analogous rotation of measuring blades is added up.
-This summation is described by the term "quantity transported through".
+The medium passing through a defined measuring chamber or via an analog rotation of measuring vanes is added up.
+This summation is described by the term “transported quantity”.

-Volume meters are divided into two superordinate groups, "direct volume meters" and "indirect volume meters", according to their mode of operation.
+Volume meters are divided into two superordinate groups, “direct volume meters” and “indirect volume meters”, depending on their mode of operation.

-With the direct methods, small volumes of the medium to be measured are separated during the measuring process.
+In the direct methods, small volumes of the medium to be measured are delimited during the measuring process.
 The volumes are determined by the defined size of the measuring chamber or by the measuring chamber walls.
-With the aid of a counter, the partial quantities passing through can be recorded and output.
-The direct volume meters are further differentiated into outlet and displacement meters.
+The partial volumes passing through can be recorded and output with the aid of a counter.
+The direct volume meters are further divided into discharge and displacement meters.

 Outlet meters consist of a measuring vessel with fixed measuring chamber walls.
 The medium to be measured is filled into the measuring vessel by a slight overpressure.
-The meter is then emptied automatically by tilting or control devices.
+The meter then empties automatically by means of tilting or control devices.
 The fluid flows out of the measuring chamber without pressure (see Fig. 2 4).
-The method is not suitable for measuring gases.
-This method can also be used to measure polluted liquids, since the fluid always flows out through large drain openings or via tilting or rotating devices.
+This method is not suitable for measuring gases.
+This method can also be used to measure contaminated liquids, as the fluid always flows out through large drain openings or via tilting/rotating devices.
 The method can achieve accuracies of up to 0.1 %.

-Displacement meters are characterized by movable measuring chamber walls which displace the medium to be measured.
-This principle, in contrast to outlet meters, allows the measurement of liquids and gases.
+Displacement meters are characterized by movable measuring chamber walls that displace the medium to be measured.
+In contrast to outlet meters, this principle allows liquids and gases to be measured.

-Due to the fact that outlet meters always delimit a certain volume, no continuous measurement can be performed.
+Due to the fact that outlet meters always delimit a certain volume, no continuous measurement can be carried out.
 In addition, the measuring containers are relatively large, which makes implementation in a cooling circuit unattractive.
-Therefore, these outlet meters are not suitable for this task.
-For this reason, only individual displacement meters will be dealt with in the following.
+These outlet meters are therefore not suitable for the task at hand.
+For this reason, only individual displacement meters are discussed below.

-Although grinding is a widely used manufacturing process, it is still complex and carries the risk of making mistakes in many places.
-In all cases these affect efficiency and component quality.
-Here you can read about what needs to be paid attention to in detail and what the most common errors in grinding actually are.
+Although grinding is a widely used manufacturing process, it is nevertheless complex and carries the risk of making mistakes in many places.
+In all cases, these have an impact on efficiency and component quality.
+Read on to find out what needs to be taken into account in detail and what the most common errors in grinding actually are.

 Click here for the article